mathewpareles/LLM-Research/README.md

 ## LLM Interpretability Research

 During my Graduate degree, I did research on finding the exact circuitry that GPT-3 uses to solve algebraic equations.
 Specifically, we wanted to show that GPT-3 was simply learning very simple attention patterns like the "Induction Head", and didn't have an internal representation of the task.
-As you provide GPT-3 with more of a hint on how to solve the problem, GPT-3's performance increases linearly.
-This suggests that GPT-3 does not store an internal representation of the task (one would expect perfect accuracy after a certain number of hints).
+We found strong evidence for this - as you provide GPT-3 with more of a hint on how to solve the problem, GPT-3's performance increases linearly, without sharp increase as one might expect.

 <p align="center">